The issue with Black Mirror’s “Beyond the Sea” episode

 TV

-I have to admit, “Beyond the Sea” is one of Black Mirror’s best episodes to date, not just from this recent sixth season, but the entire series.
-In season six alone, we’ve experienced a hodgepodge of not-so-surprising dire-yet-comical stories unfold – cue the episode’s predecessors “Joan is Awful” where Selma Hayak plays a deepfake version of herself, or “Loch Henry”, the splendidly executed true crime mockumentary that dabbles in our neurotic fetish for serial killers and our need for answers.
+“Beyond the Sea” is one of Black Mirror’s best episodes to date, not just from this recent sixth season, but the entire series.
+Already in season six we’ve experienced a hodgepodge of dire-yet-comical stories unfold – cue the episode’s predecessors “Joan is Awful” where Selma Hayak plays a deepfake version of herself or “Loch Henry”, the brilliantly executed true crime mockumentary that dabbles in our neurotic fetish for serial killers on the small screen.

 Josh Hartnett as David in Black Mirror.
 Source: Daniel Escale / Netflix

 This is no futuristic story either, but rather a parallel 1969.
-When the space race was at its peak and everything in America screamed astronomy and astronauts.
-Hats off to Production Designer, Udo Kramer who crafted this immaculate set and captured a world that merges familiarity with the probable – is this where our own advancement of tech and innovation will lead us to one day?
+When the space race was at its peak and everything in America screamed astronauts and nationalism.
+Hats off to Production Designer, Udo Kramer who crafted this immaculate set and captured a world that merges familiarity with the probable.

 While the premise isn’t anything new – we’ve seen replicas and cyborgs and robots (oh my!) take over the world long before Black Mirror; in the shape of hunky 1980s Harrison Ford (Blade Runner, 1982) to the freakish uncanny-valley bots of Will Smith’s I, Robot (2004).
-However, when we throw ‘robot predicaments’ into the deep outer space, where the very people who are operating them have the opportunity to live vicariously through said robot on Earth and enjoy those simple human experiences they’ve been missing out on (such as seeing the latest movie at the cinema or having dinner with your family), this certainly adds a splash of originality to the plot whilst raising the stakes.
+However, when we throw the idea of deepfake robots into outer space, where the very people who are operating them have the ability to live vicariously through said robot on Earth and enjoy those simple human experiences they’ve been missing out on (such as seeing the latest movie at the cinema or having dinner with your family), this certainly adds a splash of originality to the plot while raising the stakes.

 You see, this is where we experience the first turning point of the episode.
 What happens when the very replica your mind is controlling deactivates on Earth?
-For example, what if a clan of hippies were to enter your home thrusting weapons in the air, ready to rip apart your cyborg body in an act of human justification?
+In this case, what if a clan of hippies enter your home while thrusting weapons in the air, ready to rip apart your cyborg body in the name of human ethics?
 Which is precisely what happens.
-This scene is disturbing and strangely comical – thanks to Tarantino and Manson, we've come to learn that any Californian hippie cult breaking and entering only means one thing: you're gonna die.
-Sadly, in this case, it’s David’s innocent family who are brutally murdered, including his replica, all whilst David watches from afar, lightyears away, unable to prevent their demise.
+This scene is disturbing and strangely comical – thanks to Tarantino and Manson, we've come to learn that any Californian hippie cult breaking and entering only means one thing: people are going to die.
+Sadly, it’s David’s innocent family who are brutally murdered, including his replica, all while David watches from afar, lightyears away, unable to prevent their demise.

-David must come to terms with the horrific murder of his family in space and with another four years of the mission remaining.
-With his replica permanently destroyed, now there is no hope of ever understanding what happened on this night and why.
+With another four years of the mission remaining, David must come to terms with knowing that his family was horrifically murdered.
+With his replica permanently destroyed, now there is no hope of ever understanding what happened on that night and why.

-Unfortunately, here is where the storyline becomes too predictable.
-You betcha David is intrigued by Cliff's wife.
+Unfortunately, here is where the plot becomes too predictable.
+You betcha David is intrigued by Cliff’s wife.
 With no female affection in space and the cliché of the animalistic male trope looming over his character (thanks Charlie Brooker), David wants Lana.
-While Lana refuses David’s advances – the show progresses with this will she won't she tension, or will Cliff find out, won't he?
+While Lana refuses David’s advances, the episode progresses with a will she won’t she tension, or will Cliff find out, won’t he?
 Of course, he does.
-And thus, leading to a jealous rage of masculine energy coming from both sides (which is fair, David was really trying to fly too high here with the man’s wife) by which David murders Lana and his son.
+And thus, a jealous rage of masculine energy ensues from both men (which is fair, David was really trying to fly too high here with the man’s wife), until David murders Lana and his son.

 The final scene ends abruptly as Cliff approaches David in the spaceship, eyes weeping red from seeing his slain wife and son on Earth.
 David sits unnerved, waiting for Cliff to return.
 Cut to black.
 The end.
 This is an unusual way to finish an episode that began as a promising, unpredictable take on isolation and guilt.